 What do these grasses look like?

 I know what you’re thinking right now…”Mindy, all little seedlings of cool season grasses all look the same.”
-There are ways to identify grass seedlings!
+There are ways to identify grass seedlings and you need to know what they are for spring pasture management!
 Here are a couple of great resources you can refer to when identifying grasses:

 It’s always a good idea to refer to your local resource.
 Take some samples of the grass seedlings to your local Extension Agent to be identified.
 Make sure to include roots as well!